 - It only ever approves junior loans to existing developer borrowers and only in specific circumstances.
 Lenders earn a very attractive 15% to 25% for the additional risk.
 Just four very small junior loans are outstanding at this time.

 - Like most P2P development lending, it doesn’t take in all the funding for the entire development in advance.
 That is not optimal, as it means there’s a risk the developer struggles to get cash to complete started works.
 But Invest & Fund’s results keep lenders happy to lend more and it has institutional investors (i.e. financial companies that exist to invest) to support any shortfall in cash that is needed.

 Proplend has been extremely active – and successful – at keeping its borrowers and lenders in healthy shape.

-Proplend* pays an average7.58% after fees on property mortgages.
+Proplend* pays an average7.80% after fees on property mortgages.
 Properties are usually receiving rent, and with property valued at least twice as much as the loan.
-For an average of 9.58%, you can lend in riskier loans too, if you choose, for 8.99% to 9.66%.
+You can also lend in riskier loans too, if you choose, for 8.99% to 9.66%.